AdobeDocs/experience-manager-guides.en/help/legacy-product-guide/user-guide/generate-output-aem-site-web-editor.md

 1. Open the **Cross map references** tab.

     You are shown a list of topics and their references.
-You can specify the publishing context for a list of cross map references to topics available in other DITA maps with  `scope=”peer”`.
+You can specify the publishing context for a list of cross map references to topics available in other DITA maps with  `scope="peer"`.

     To use the cross-map reference panel from Web Editor, `<xrefs>` must have unique IDs.
 Unique IDs for `<xrefs>` will be automatically generated on editing/saving the older content if the ID isn't there.

     >[!NOTE]
     >
-    >The **Cross map references** tab shows topics that are linked using the `scope=”peer”` only.
-For links with `scope=”local”`, you don’t need to specify the publishing context.
+    >The **Cross map references** tab shows topics that are linked using the `scope="peer"` only.
+For links with `scope="local"`, you don't need to specify the publishing context.

     All linked topics have their latest output preset and map selected by default.
 The publishing context for all the linked topics is set to `<Most recently generated>` map by default.